-To make the dough: In the bowl of a stand mixer fitted with the dough hook, add the yeast, ½ teaspoon cane sugar, and warm water.
+To make the dough: In the bowl of your stand mixer fitted with the dough hook attachment, add the yeast, ½ teaspoon cane sugar, and warm water.
 Let sit for 5 minutes or until bubbly.

 In a small saucepan, add the butter, milk, and honey and melt over medium heat until completely melted.
 Remove from heat.

 Add the flour, remaining 57 grams cane sugar, and sea salt to the mixing bowl in that order.
-Pour the honey butter mixture over the top and knead on low until completely combined.
+Pour the warm milk mixture over the top and knead on low speed until completely combined.
 Continue to knead for about 3 to 5 minutes, until the dough is smooth to the touch.

 To make the topping: In a small bowl, add the butter and honey.
 Microwave for 30 seconds to melt completely.
-Using the pastry brush, brush the tops of the rolls with the topping.
+Using the pastry brush, brush the tops of the rolls with the melted butter and honey.

 Bake for 30 minutes or until golden brown.